 We are not as familiar with the Apple iPhones and iPads as we are with Windows and Android.
 Check this article on using MOBI and EPUB files on the iPhone and Ipad for more information.

 Our experience with EPUB format is generally good.
 Most of the readers can handle interactive content (where you click on a link and move to a different part of the document).
 For us, however, the chief drawback seems to be illustrations.
 While the Kindle does a pretty good job of handling images, the images in an EPUB reader seem to be fixed in size, and you cannot zoom into an illustration, using most EPUB readers.
 Note that Calibre (mentioned elsewhere on this page) does allow separate viewing and zooming of images.
-Because of this poor image handling, the Society has decided to not publish exhibit pages, such as those from Al Kugel, in the EPUB format.
+For this reason, the Society has decided to not publish exhibit pages, such as those from Al Kugel, in the EPUB format.
 We believe that we can provide several other formats that do a better job of displaying these exhibit pages.